JeffHeck/SchoolDataProject/report_levies.md

 8 of the replacement advertised levies are lower in amount compared to the previous levy.

+42 measures used the words 'Education Programs and Operations' in their titles

+3 measures used the word 'Enrichment' instead of EP&O in their titles

+1 measure used the words 'Maintenance and Operations' in their title

 ___

 ## Summary table: Levies advertised as replacements to previous levies